KieranCanter/kierancanter.dev/README.md

 I built my portfolio website to serve as a central hub for presenting myself as a distinct, branded computer scientist.
 I wanted a place where I could showcase my skills, projects, and professional identity in a minimalist yet polished manner.
 This site reflects my desire to develop applications to not just function, but to **impress**.

-Below you will find an **exboritant** amount of info regarding my thought processes, decisions, challenges, and overall design/development workflow involved in constucting my site.
+Below you will find an **exorbitant** amount of info regarding my thought processes, decisions, challenges, and overall design/development workflow involved in constructing my site.
 I recognize most will skip this, but my hopes are that my diligence in documenting the entire procedure will end up helping anyone that has questions about a choice I made or confusion about building their own site.

 ## Design